Ambroise Pare Society (OMFS Interest Group)

 To join the cross campus student planning committee, please contact AHEC Program Coordinator, Shannon McClure, firstname.lastname@example.org.

-The Neurology Interest Group and its meetings are open to students who are curious about the brain and its effect on its body.
+The Neurology Interest Group and its meetings are open to students who are curious about the brain and its powerful ability to perform complex tasks ranging from emotional processing to coordinating the synchronized rhythm in which we walk.
 We welcome anyone with even a small interest in opening up discussions.
 Each year, our events aim to show what neurology and its subspecialties are about and how to get involved in research, shadowing, and volunteering.
 We host various physicians who speak about their work, lifestyles, and research.
-Some past events have included: stroke day, "how to succeed in neurology" with advice from fourth years who matched in the field.
+Some past events have included: Neuro Jeopardy for 1st and 2nd year students, Stroke Day, "how to succeed in neurology" panels with advice from fourth years who matched in the field, and a 5K to raise awareness for the CT Brain Tumor Alliance.
+We are also part of the Student Interest Group in Neurology, which offers numerous research and scholarship opportunities for students interested in the field.

 Dr. Yvonne Grimm-Jorgensen